open-simh/.github/docs/simdocs/vax780_doc.md

 SHOW CPU HISTORY=n print first n entries of CPU history

-The --T switch causes simulator time to be recorded (and displayed) with each history entry.
-When writing history to a file (SET CPU HISTORY=n:file), 'n' specifies the buffer flush frequency.
+The –T switch causes simulator time to be recorded (and displayed) with each history entry.
+When writing history to a file (SET CPU HISTORY=n:file), ‘n’ specifies the buffer flush frequency.
 Warning: prodigious amounts of disk space may be consumed.
 The maximum length for the history is 250000 entries.